calebmallery/PqsE_evolution_manuscript_methods/README.md

 # Manuscript code repository
-This repository contains the packages used, commands issued, and raw files to generate figures 1A and 1B for the manuscript titled "Evolution of the metallo-β-hydrolase and LuxR-type protein-protein interaction in Pseudomonas and Burkholderia reveals species-specific mechanisms of quorum-sensing gene regulation".
+This repository contains the packages used, commands issued, and raw files to generate figures 1A and 1B for the manuscript titled "Evolution of PqsE as a Pseudomonas aeruginosa-specific regulator of LuxR-type receptor regulation: Evolutionary insights from Pseudomonas and Burkholderia".
 The goal of this repository is to increase transparency and reproducibility.

 # Phylogenetic analyses
 All input files can be found in the Data folder.
 Commands issued to generate phylogenetic trees can be found in the following markdown files: